twosigma/mbeat-core/man/mpub.md

   * `-l`:
     Enables local loopback for published multicast datagrams.

+  * `-o` _OFF_:
+    Sets the offset from which all published payload sequence numbers will start.
+The default is 0.

   * `-p` _NUM_:
     Specify the UDP port of all created endpoints.
 The default value is 22999.